Eaton's Ninth Floor Restaurant: Closure

 Shortly following Eaton's bankruptcy, the restaurant closed on October 14, 1999.
 A bagpiper played "Amazing Grace" to mark its end.
-After remaining vacant, the 9th floor restaurant was given heritage status by the Québec government.
+After remaining vacant, the 9th floor restaurant was given heritage status by the Quebec government.
 Plans for bringing the restaurant up to modern safety standards were drawn up by Fournier, Gersovitz, Moss et associés but never implemented.

-Current state and uncertain future
+Abandonment period

-The former restaurant sits behind locked doors and is slowly deteriorating.
-The dining room, lobby and bathroom area remain, but the kitchen was demolished for office space.
-The current owners, Ivanhoé Cambridge, the real estate subsidiary of the Caisse de dépôt et placement du Québec, have refused in the past to allow media or preservation groups to inspect the site.
+For nearly a quarter of a century, the former restaurant sat behind locked doors and was slowly deteriorating.
+The dining room, lobby and bathroom area remained, but the kitchen had been demolished for office space.
+The current owners, Ivanhoé Cambridge, the real estate subsidiary of the Caisse de dépôt et placement du Québec, had refused in the past to allow media or preservation groups to inspect the site.
 Urban explorers who trespassed the site in 2004, took photographs documenting its poor condition.
-On February 12, 2014 Heritage Montreal announced the restaurant was "under observation" due to the building's uncertain future.
-Adding to the uncertainty, the former occupants of the site, Les Ailes de la Mode, went bankrupt and closed in 2014 (while now being transformed into an extension of the Montreal Eaton Centre, there are no plans for the 9th floor).
-Ivanhoé Cambridge last opened the floor to CTV News in 2015, though the future of the floor space remains uncertain.
+On February 12, 2014, Heritage Montreal announced the restaurant was "under observation" due to the building's uncertain future.
+Adding to the uncertainty at the time, the former occupants of the site, Les Ailes de la Mode, went bankrupt and closed in 2014 (while later transformed into an extension of the Montreal Eaton Centre, there had been no plans for the ninth floor).
+Ivanhoé Cambridge last opened the floor to CTV News in 2015, though the future of the floor space remained uncertain.
+Throughout this time, the space was considered an endangered Art Deco landmark.
 In September 2019 preservation advocate Gérald McNichols Tétreault launched a petition to measure public interest in reviving the space.
 The building's owner reported that an estimated CA$15 million would be required to bring the space up to standards suitable for public use.

+2024 reopening

+In March 2023, Ivanhoe Cambridge, the owner of the Eaton Centre, announced the reopening of the iconic ninth floor by the end of the year.
+The heritage conservation firm, EVOQ Architecture, carried out the work to ensure the preservation of its heritage, while bringing it up to current standards.
+It was announced the re-imagined space would offer a restaurant, as well as a venue for shows and private events that can accommodate up to 500 people.

+In August 2023, it was announced the multi-purpose space (containing six different areas, including a small restaurant) would be officially known as Le 9^{e}; however, the reopening was delayed until spring 2024.

+On April 11, 2024, a soft reopening was held in the space by invitation only, with an expected opening date for the public by mid-May.

+On May 17, 2024, the space officially opened to the public, featuring the upscale Restaurant Île-de-France.
+The original Eaton's restaurant space was repurposed as a general purpose venue hall, with tables and chairs for the new smaller restaurant situated in the outside windowed corridors.